My first Lamb Vindaloo, will not be my last. Yes, it’s spicy.

 - Cut lamb into 3/4″ cubes.
-Place lamb and the bones in a non-metallic bowl (or ziplock bag) with the oil, vinegar, tamarind and salt.
+Place lamb in a non-metallic bowl (or zip lock bag) with the oil, vinegar, tamarind and salt.
 Marinade at room temperature for 8 hours, or refrigerated for at least 24 hours.

 Put two tablespoons oil, onion, garlic and ginger in a food processor and puree.

-- Heat 1/4 cup oil in large skillet (or oven-safe pot) over medium-high heat.
+- Heat 1/4 cup oil/ghee in large skillet (or oven-safe pot) over medium-high heat.

 - Add onions and saute until brown, stirring constantly to avoid burning.
 Add the puree.

-- Reduce heat; add cumin, mustard, turmeric, red pepper, paprika and cinnamon.
+- Reduce heat; add cumin, coriander, cloves, bay leaf, turmeric, red pepper, and cinnamon.
 When the spices begin to sizzle and turn dark (about 15 seconds), add the lamb, reserving the marinade.

 - Cook until slightly seared (about 10 minutes).